Affiliation: The School of Science and Mathematics (Curriculum) and the Institute for Academic Outreach (Logistics and Partnerships)

 DATA SCIENCE CERTIFICATE

-The Department of Computer Science at Truman State University offers a 15-credit hour graduate certificate in Data Science.
-Earning a Data Science Certificate prepares participants with the ability to manage, analyze, and draw conclusions from large amounts of data to apply it to numerous fields in science, business, government, engineering, and health care, among other disciplines.
+An interdisciplinary team of faculty offers a 15-credit hour graduate certificate in Data Science.
+Earning a Data Science Certificate prepares participants with the ability to manage, analyze, and draw conclusions from large amounts of data and to apply their findings to their fields of interest, such as science, business, government, engineering, and health care.

 This program is intended for people who have a foundational understanding of computer science and computer programming or who have the requisite employment experience and an undergraduate degree to demonstrate adequate preparedness for this advanced curriculum.